Overview

 Talk to Your Doctor or Midwife

 Even though most schools lack sufficient education, some medical professionals independently educate themselves about diet and nutrition.
-Hopefully, your care provider is knowledgeable and up to date on nutrients, vitamins, and diet.
+Hopefully, your care provider is knowledgeable and up-to-date on nutrients, vitamins, and diet.
 If you have any questions about your diet or whether you are meeting the requirements for protein, please talk to your doctor or midwife.
 If you are not getting sufficient answers to your questions, you may need to consult a dietician or do your research to advocate for yourself.

 Thank you to the amazing companies that have supported this episode.